james-wangx/james-wangx/README.md

 **About Me**
 - 🎓 A university student in Suzhou China
-- 🙊 Love writing Python and C
+- 🙊 Love writing Python and Rust
+- 🔑 Inspirational to become a penetration test engineer
-- 🎵 Like electronic music
+- 💿 Like electronic music

 **Grade and Languages**